The Fundamentals of Change

 Follow the stages.

-Each post unpacks a stage of genocide with rigor and raw humanity.
-It combines literary nonfiction with scholarly insight.
-This approach presents sensitive and, at times, emotionally challenging accounts.
-These accounts show how each stage has unfolded historically in cases of genocide and mass atrocity.
-(Note that teachers should ensure students have a base understanding of the Holocaust before engaging with in-depth case studies of other genocides.)
+Each post unpacks a stage of genocide with rigor and raw humanity, combining literary nonfiction with scholarly insight.
+It presents sensitive, emotionally challenging accounts that show how each stage historically unfolded in genocides and mass atrocities.

 2